 What is Tremella Mushroom?

 Tremella is a medicinal mushroom with a graceful appearance.
 It belongs to the jelly fungus family and has a unique gelatinous texture.
-Tremella is also known as “snow fungus”, “golden jelly fungus”, “yellow brain”, “yellow trembler” and “witch’s butter”, all thanks to its wobbly texture.
+Tremella is also known as “snow fungus,” “golden jelly fungus,” “yellow brain,” “yellow tremble,” and “witch’s butter,” all thanks to its wobbly texture.

-Tremella has been celebrated in traditional Chinese medicine as an antiaging “beauty mushroom”.
-One of the mushroom’s polysaccharides has remarkable water retention properties, it’s able to hold up five hundred times its weight in water.
+Tremella has been celebrated in traditional Chinese medicine as an antiaging “beauty mushroom.”
+One of the mushroom’s polysaccharides has remarkable water retention properties, holding up five hundred times its weight in water.
 This is much more than our most used “rejuvenating” and moisturizing serums like hyaluronic acid and glycerin.
 If you ever get a chance, we suggest trying and incorporating Tremella into your skincare routine.
 It’s possible to apply it topically by mixing the mushroom powder into the oil of your choice (we’d recommend jojoba or shea).
-Not only is it incredibly hydrating but it also stimulates the production of superoxide dismutase (SOD), a naturally occurring enzyme in the dermis and epidermis.
-SOD is an antioxidant that protects your skin from free radicals, therefore Tremella will act as a protective and regenerative anti-inflammatory for the skin.
+It is incredibly hydrating and stimulates the production of superoxide dismutase (SOD), a naturally occurring enzyme in the dermis and epidermis.
+SOD is an antioxidant that protects your skin from free radicals.
+Therefore, Tremella will act as a protective and regenerative anti-inflammatory for the skin.
 The mushroom also contains kojic acid, which is known to help fade skin discoloration, especially lightening dark spots.

 The mushroom’s hydrating qualities are used wider than skincare.
 In traditional Chinese medicine, Tremella is known for replenishing bodily fluids, making it a remedy for any ailment.
-If you happen to suffer from asthma and have sought remedies from traditional Chinese medicine, you’ve most likely been offered a syrup containing Tremella.
+If you suffer from asthma and have sought treatments from traditional Chinese medicine, you’ve most likely been offered a syrup containing Tremella.

-Tremella has all the immunomodulatory effects, we expect from medicinal mushrooms like immunomodulating, with the potential to lower cholesterol and regulate blood sugars.
+Tremella has all the immunomodulatory effects we expect from medicinal mushrooms like immunomodulating, with the potential to lower cholesterol and regulate blood sugars.
 In addition, the fungus has proved itself effective in regenerating damaged bone marrow caused by radiation treatments.
-Tremella also happens to contain more vitamin D, than any other known single food source in the world.
+Tremella also contains more vitamin D than any known single food source in the world.

-The mushroom grows on hardwood trees in parts of the US, Taiwan mountains, and all over Europe.
-Tremella is edible in its raw form, in many Asian countries the gelatine-like texture has been added to complement soups and desserts.
+The mushroom grows on hardwood trees in parts of the US, Taiwan mountains, and Europe.
+Tremella is edible in its raw form.
+In many Asian countries, the gelatine-like texture has been added to complement soups and desserts.